ConnectPay Blog » Latest Articles

 Just like mid-sized businesses, if you’re not a larger enterprise, there will be some growing pains as you transition into the size of a company that big-box providers like working with.

-ADP and Paychex are great examples of payroll services that fit the enterprise-level.
+ADP and Paychex are great examples of payroll services that fit enterprise-level businesses.

-What Type of Payroll Service is Right For You?
+Different Types of Payroll Services: Which is Best For You?

 If you’re a small business and want a highly personal yet full-featured payroll provider, we would love to have the chance to earn your business.
 You can schedule a meeting with us at your convenience, and we can’t wait to talk with you about your payroll needs.